RANJEL/MasterThesis-Q-system/README.md

 Lombok project is used to generate toString, equals, hashCode, getters on all fields, and setters on all non-final fields, and constructor using @Data annotation

 ### Java 11
 Project is buildable using Java 11.
+There is a known Springframework causing this warning on startup:Project is buildable using Java 11.
 There is a known Springframework causing this warning on startup:
 WARNING: An illegal reflective access operation has occurred
-WARNING: Illegal reflective access by org.springframework.cglib.core.ReflectUtils (file:/C:/Users/JanLe/.m2/repository/org/springframework/spring-core/5.1.6.RELEASE/spring-core-5.1.6.RELEASE.jar) to method java.lang.ClassLoader.defineClass(java.lang.String,byte[],int,int,java.security.ProtectionDomain)
+WARNING: Illegal reflective access by org.springframework.cglib.core.ReflectUtils (file:~/.m2/repository/org/springframework/spring-core/5.1.6.RELEASE/spring-core-5.1.6.RELEASE.jar) to method java.lang.ClassLoader.defineClass(java.lang.String,byte[],int,int,java.security.ProtectionDomain)
 WARNING: Please consider reporting this to the maintainers of org.springframework.cglib.core.ReflectUtils
 WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations https://stackoverflow.com/questions/46671472/illegal-reflective-access-by-org-springframework-cglib-core-reflectutils1